edurodriguesdias/arduino-remote-controller/README.md

 <div align = center>

 ## Remote Control Arduino
-Just a small project to create custom sequence of commands and control your devices
+Just a small project to create custom sequence of commands and control your devices using Arduino components

 ## Philips Controller Commands HEX
 Here we have a small part of a lot buttons may be mapped.
-So, if you want map HEX codes from another controller or, you need a specific code that we don't provided here, you can remove comments from lines #7, #18 and #24 of `remote_controller.ino` file.
+So, if you want to map HEX codes from another controller or, you need a specific code that we don't provided here, you can remove comments from lines #7, #18 and #24 of `remote_controller.ino` file.
 After removing those comments, you can use your controller to see which HEX code represents each button you want to know.
 <hr>
 <br>